Piedmont Triad International Airport: Terminals and facilities

 Completed in 1982, the terminal building of Piedmont Triad International Airport currently has 26 passenger gates: 14 on the north concourse, and 12 on the south concourse.
 A 2006 expansion added another 40000 sqft to the terminal (at a cost of $5 million); a substantial part of this space was used to establish more permanent security checkpoints.
 Both concourses are the same size, despite the different gate numbers.
 There are two passenger accessible levels of the terminal.
 The top includes ticketing, security, boarding, and concession areas.
 The bottom floor houses baggage claim and ground transportation.

 Previously a US Airways Club, American Airlines operated an Admirals Club across from Gate 45 in the south concourse.
 As of October 15, 2018, the Admirals Club permanently closed.

 As of March 30, 2019, the airport averages 246 aircraft operations per day: 37% general aviation, 33% air taxi, 28% scheduled commercial, and 2% military.
 There are currently 86 aircraft based at this airport: 67 single-engine, 11 multi-engine, and 8 jet.

-Among notable planes based at the airport is the DC-8 operated by the international disaster relief organization Samaritan's Purse; the airport is the home of the organization's main maintenance facility.
+Among notable planes based at the airport is the DC-8 operated by the international disaster relief organization Samaritan's Purse, the last remaining in service in the United States (retired in November 2025); the airport is the home of the organization's main maintenance facility and also houses a Boeing 757 and a Boeing 767.

 21 Air and iAero Airways are both headquartered in Greensboro.
 21 Air operates daily scheduled cargo services (as DHL Aviation) and iAero Airways maintains a maintenance base on the south side of the airfield.